Choate-Robotics/Programming-SOPs/_sources/installation/index.rst.txt

                 python

         3. Install Poetry by opening a powershell prompt and typing

+            * Poetry is a package manager for Python

             ..  code-block:: powershell